General Neurology

 • Third nerve palsy produces some combination of ipsilateral ptosis, mydriasis, and ophthalmoplegia. | |

-• For purposes of evaluation, third nerve palsies should be divided into those that are not accompanied by other pertinent neurologic manifestations (“isolated palsies”) and those are accompanied by other pertinent manifestations (“nonisolated palsies”). | |
+• For purposes of evaluation, third nerve palsies should be divided into those that are not accompanied by other pertinent neurologic or systemic manifestations (“isolated palsies”) and those are accompanied by other pertinent manifestations (“nonisolated palsies”). | |

-• Isolated third nerve palsies in patients with arteriosclerotic risk factors are usually caused by ischemia of the extra-axial portion of the nerve, but because clinical features do not allow exclusion of aneurysm, adults should undergo prompt imaging by CT and CTA and children by MRI and MRA. | |
+• Isolated third nerve palsies in patients with arteriosclerotic risk factors are usually caused by ischemia of the extra-axial portion of the nerve, but because clinical features do not allow exclusion of aneurysm, adults should undergo prompt imaging by CT and CTA and children and pregnant women by MRI and MRA. | |

 • Aneurysmal clipping appears to lead to complete recovery from the palsy in 50% or more of patients, whereas coiling leads to complete recovery in about 33%, but the approach to the aneurysm must be based on what is safest and most effective in dealing with the aneurysm. | |

-• Nonisolated third nerve palsies may be caused by neoplasms, brainstem infarctions, and inflammations, but not by life-threatening intradural aneurysms; patients should undergo neuroimaging and other evaluations directed to the topographically localizing signs and symptoms. | |
+• Nonisolated acquired third nerve palsies may be caused by neoplasms, brainstem infarctions, inflammations, and extradural (cavernous sinus) aneurysms, but not by life-threatening intradural aneurysms; patients should undergo neuroimaging and other evaluations directed to the topographically localizing signs and symptoms. | |

 • Acute third nerve palsies in patients over 55 years of age with headache, scalp tenderness, or jaw claudication may rarely be caused by giant cell arteritis, so evaluation must be directed at that condition. | |

-• Diplopia may be averted by occlusion of the nonfixating eye by means of a patch, spectacle occluder, or opaque contact lens. | |
+• Diplopia may be alleviated by occlusion of the nonfixating eye by means of a patch, spectacle occluder, or opaque contact lens. | |

 • Eye muscle surgery can be successful in restoring single binocular vision in some patients with intractable diplopia. |

-The third nerve supplies the muscles of the iris sphincter and ciliary body, 4 extraocular muscles (medial, superior, and inferior recti, and inferior oblique), and the levator palpebrae superioris, which maintains upper lid elevation.
+The third nerve supplies the muscles of the iris sphincter and ciliary body, four extraocular muscles (medial, superior, and inferior recti, and inferior oblique), and the levator palpebrae superioris, which maintains upper lid elevation.

 The parasympathetic fibers, which travel in the medial peripheral portion of the extra-axial portion of the third nerve, supply the muscles of the iris sphincter and ciliary body.
 A complete third nerve palsy causes ptosis, a fixed and dilated pupil, paralysis of accommodation, and an abducted eye that has no supraduction, infraduction, or adduction.
 A partial third nerve palsy may cause any combination of partial ptosis, pupillary abnormalities, accommodative paralysis, and ductional abnormalities.